Stephen B. Whatley: Education

-Whatley studied at the Ipswich School of Art from 1981 to 1983, and the Norwich School of Art from 1983 to 1986, where he qualified with a BA (Hons) in Fine Art – Painting.
-Whatley then studied at the University of London from 1986 to 1987, qualifying with a PGCE in art and design.
+Whatley studied at the Ipswich School of Art from 1981 to 1983, and from 1983 to 1986 at the Norwich School of Art, where he qualified with a BA (Hons) degree in Fine Art – Painting.
+He then studied at the University of London from 1986 to 1987, qualifying with a PGCE in art and design.

 Lecturer

-From 1990 to 2000, Whatley was a part-time Lecturer of Portraiture at Kensington & Chelsea College, in London.
+From 1990 to 2000, Whatley was a part-time Lecturer of Portraiture at Kensington and Chelsea College in London.

 Commissions

-In 1999, London Transport commissioned Whatley to paint an interior - 'The Grand Staircase' – which he did on location inside Buckingham Palace.
+In 1999, London Transport commissioned Whatley to paint an interior - "The Grand Staircase" – which he did on location inside Buckingham Palace.
 This painting was reproduced on posters and displayed all over the London Underground.

 Also in 1999, the Royal Collection commissioned him to paint an exterior view of Buckingham Palace, which he did on location from the edge of Green Park.
-This was reproduced in advertisements promoting the Annual Summer Opening of the State Rooms in 1999 and 2000.
+This painting was reproduced in advertisements promoting the Annual Summer Opening of the State Rooms in 1999 and 2000.

-In 2000 Whatley was commissioned by Historic Royal Palaces and the Pool of London Partnership, to undertake a series of 30 paintings for HM Tower of London.
+In 2000, Whatley was commissioned by Historic Royal Palaces and the Pool of London Partnership to undertake a series of 30 paintings for the Tower of London.
 Many of the works were painted on location in and around the Tower.
 Others were inspired by various historical images.
-In the spring of 2001 the paintings were reproduced on steel vitreous enamel panels lining the walls of the Tower Hill pedestrian underpass, connecting Tower Hill Underground station to the Tower of London.
+In the spring of 2001, the paintings were reproduced on steel vitreous enamel panels lining the walls of the Tower Hill pedestrian underpass, connecting Tower Hill Underground station to the Tower of London.

-In 2001, BBC Heritage commissioned Stephen to paint a view of the Radio Theatre inside Broadcasting House and to paint a view of the Top of the Pops Studio, at BBC Television Centre, during rehearsals and recording of the program.
+In 2001, BBC Heritage commissioned Whatley to paint a view of the Radio Theatre inside Broadcasting House and to paint a view of the Top of the Pops studio at BBC Television Centre, during rehearsals and recording of the programme.